noBackend/presskit/README.md

 Who is behind noBackend
 -----------------------

 noBackend has been initiatev by [Gregor Martynus](https://twitter.com/gr2m).
-He's VERY open invite others to help promoting the discussion.
+But everyone is more than invited to promote the discussion.

 Logo